jjwall/jjwall.github.io/writings/poetry/2025/father-time.md

 {% include youtube.html id="xRc_MIntiFg" %}

-> A Mythopoeia on the origin myth of Pipe World.
-I helped develop a video game fashioned in this universe with my game development collective.
-The game is titled, “Is It Okay to Lay Pipe in a Dungeon?”
+> A Mythopoeia on the origin myth of Pipe World.<br> This poem attempts to answer the question: <br>
+“Is It Okay to Lay Pipe in a Dungeon?”

 <i><b>“Respect to Ye Old God, Father Time”</b></i><br>